-All of our director nominees, other than Mr. Spaulding, are independent (if all of our nominees are elected 90% of the Board will be independent).
+All of our director nominees, other than Mr. Spaulding, are independent (if all of our nominees are elected, 89% of the Board will be independent).
 Mr. Spaulding is our President and Chief Executive Officer ("CEO") and therefore is not independent.
-We assess independence on the basis of applicable Canadian securities laws.
+We assess independence based on applicable Canadian securities laws.
 For more information on Board independence, please see "Statement of Corporate Governance Practices - Independence of the Board" and for more information on the independence of the Chair of the Board, please see "Statement of Corporate Governance Practices - Independence of the Chair of the Board".